ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/index.md

 ---
 layout: with-sidebar
-title: "UCSD CSE8A – Basic Data Structures and Object-Oriented Design"
+title: "UCSD CSE8A – Introduction to Programming I"
 ---

 # UCSD CSE 8A Spring 2024
-## Basic Data Structures and Object-Oriented Design
+## Introduction to Programming I

 _Greg Miranda_